gered/clj-hl7-fhir/README.md

 Optionally you can specify `:return-resource? false` to have `create` return a full URL to the newly created resource instead (this can be useful if you need the new resource's ID for example, as the returned FHIR resource would not otherwise include this information).
+You can use the `parse-resource-url` function to parse this URL into it's discrete components.

 `create` will throw an exception if the resource you pass is not a Clojure map that contains a `:resourceType` key with a value that is anything other then `"Bundle"`).